About Us

 Scientific Metrics was founded in 2002 by Jonathan Barzilai and is located in Halifax, Nova Scotia, Canada.

-Jonathan Barzilai, President and CEO, holds B.Sc., M.Sc. and D.Sc. degrees in Applied Mathematics from the Technion, Israel Institute of Technology.
-His research interests include measurement theory, decision theory and analysis, and numerical optimization.
+Jonathan Barzilai held B.Sc., M.Sc. and D.Sc. degrees in Applied Mathematics from the Technion, Israel Institute of Technology.
+His research interests included measurement theory, decision theory and analysis, and numerical optimization.
 He has held positions at the University of Texas at Austin (Mathematics), York University (Business), Dalhousie University (Business), the Technical University of Nova Scotia (Computer Science) and currently Dalhousie University (Industrial Engineering).
 Dr. Barzilai has published major papers on measurement and decision theory and has developed a methodology, Preference Function Modelling (PFM), for measurement, evaluation, and decision making by a single decision maker or a group.

 The Foundations

-Decision Theory Errors
+Decision Theory Utility Theory

 Software

-Tetra Quickstart Guide
+Download Tetra Tetra Quickstart Guide Tetra Online Documentation

 Algorithms